 Over the next few hours, Joe showed me photos of his father, John, and his grandfather, Joseph.
 He emailed me copies of census reports from 1901 and 1911.
 We then climbed into his car and surveyed the farm, rolling green hills that cousins maintained for Joe.
 Joe himself recently retired from fundraising for an organization that helped individuals with developmental issues.
-Joe showed me a plot of land surrounded by a short, stone fence.
+He showed me a plot of land surrounded by a short, stone fence.
 “The house in which your great-grandfather was born once stood there.”
 Finally, we went to Mayo Abbey Cemetery on the edge of the farm and visited the graves of my great-great grandfather and other antecedents.
 I’d expected to snap selfies in front of a ruined barn.
 Instead, I’d brought the lost branch of the Brett/Britt family back to Shinganagh.

 Joe drove me back into town and relaxed with me in a café while I waited for my bus back to Galway.
 We discussed his children, a son and a daughter, each quite successful in their endeavors.
-The daughter works for Emirates and visits San Francisco from time to time.
+His daughter works for Air Emirates and visits San Francisco from time to time.
 I promised to connect Joe with my cousin, Linda, in Salinas so she could forward what information she has on our family . . . our family . . .
 I’m still amazed.

 Joe and I now converse online.
 I used to joke that should Donald Trump get a second term I might consider looking at real estate in Mayo, and Joe enthusiastically supported the idea.
 Trump lost, thankfully, but the Mayo idea lives on.